Understand Car Seat Expiration Before You Regret It

 These dates should be on every type of car seat; it doesn’t matter what type it is and what size child it is made for.
 If you can’t find the dates on your seat, do some research or call the customer service number for the car seat maker, to get information on what the dates are and where to find them.

 A good resource for finding information on your car seat expiration date is the manufacturers website.
-For example, Britax, one of the most popular car seat manufacturers, provide the following information on their car seat expiration dates on their website:
+For example, Britax, one of the most popular car seat manufacturers that we have featured regularly on Kid Sitting Safe, provide the following information on their car seat expiration dates on their website: